-- 1. The financial statements and notes, as set out on pages 4 to 37, are in accordance with the Corporations Act 2001 and: - comply with Australian Accounting Standards as described in Note 1 to the consolidated financial statements and the Corporations Regulations 2001; constitutes compliance with International Financial Reporting Standards; and - give a true and fair view of the Group's financial position as at 30 June 2019 and of its performance for the financial period from 27 August 2018 (date of incorporation) to 30 June 2019. - 2.
+- 1. The financial statements and notes, as set out on pages 4 to 42, are in accordance with the Corporations Act 2001 and: - a. comply with Australian Accounting Standards as described in Note 1 to the consolidated financial statements and the Corporations Regulations 2001; constitutes compliance with International Financial Reporting Standards; and - b. give a true and fair view of the Group's financial position as at 30 June 2020 and of its performance for the year ended on that date. - 2.
 In the directors' opinion, there are reasonable grounds to believe that the Group will be able to pay its debts as and when they become due and payable.